 No Fault has been helping schools, parks, community groups, and everyday moms and dads keep safe for over 45 years!
 Not sure if your playground is as safe as it could be?
-Get in touch with our experts today at 1-866-NFSPORT!
+Get in touch with our experts today!
 We can help decrease playtime risks with our No Fault Safety Surface, Bonded Rubber Mulch and Safety Tiles.

 Anyone who remembers their childhood knows that children love playing in public water fountains.
 They even enjoy playing in the backyard sprinkler out on the lawn.
 It doesn’t take much to keep children entertained.

 Have you considered building a splash pad for your park or recreational facility?
 Splash pads can transform an ordinary park area into a space-efficient aquatic playground that can be safer than a swimming pool.
-A splash pad has no standing water, which eliminates the need for constant supervision.
-They also require less maintenance than a swimming pool, and they use less water.
+A splash pad has no standing water, require less maintenance than a swimming pool, and use less water.

 In this article, No Fault will present the benefits of building a splash pad, along with some considerations to keep in mind as you plan your own mini water park.